-If the cash you have on hand is greater than the remaining balance of your student loan, great news: You can pay if off!
+If the cash you have on hand is greater than the remaining balance of your student loan, great news: You can pay it off!
 But whether you should use that cash to make a lump-sum final payment might depend on your situation.

 First, make sure you can pay off your student loan and still have enough money to cover your living expenses.
 Figure out how much a month’s worth of your living expenses cost.
 Anything above that is disposable income that you can afford to put toward repaying student debt.

-If you have enough cash to make a lump-sum final student loan payment and keep your budget and emergency savings intact, go for it!
+If you have enough cash to make a lump-sum final student loan payment and keep your budget and emergency savings intact, go for it.
 You’ll save on interest and accomplish a major win.

 If you’re not quite there yet, paying extra each month will help you pay less interest and reach your payoff date faster.

-Your student loan servicer has a current balance that shows how much you owe at the moment, but your payoff amount is different.
+Your student loan servicer has a current balance that shows how much you owe at the moment, but your payoff amount could be different.
 It is the sum you’ll need to pay to fully satisfy the terms of your loan and pay off your debt.
 It can include any outstanding fees or interest that have been accrued but not yet added to your balance.

 To find your payoff amount, you can usually log in to your servicer’s website and view your current account statements.
-Your payoff amount should be included there, clearly labeled along with a date through which it’s valid.
-You can also call your servicer’s customer service line to get your payoff amount, as well.
+Your payoff amount should be included there, clearly labeled, along with a date through which it’s valid.
+You can call your servicer’s customer service line to get your payoff amount, as well.

 Once your payment goes through, you should get a letter from your student loan servicer confirming that your loan has been paid off.
 Carefully review the letter to make sure it’s accurate and that you’ve fully settled the debt.
 If you don’t get this confirmation automatically, reach out to your student loan servicer and ask for it.

 Having this confirmation will protect you from any potential errors on the part of the loan servicer, or even on your credit reports.
-If they claim you still owe money for this debt, you have hard proof that you paid it off in full.
+If they claim you still owe money for this debt, you’ll have hard proof that you paid it off in full.
 Save one copy on your computer and print another one out for your financial records.

 If you have other loans you’re working to pay off, it’s always smart to roll over freed-up cash to pay extra on your remaining debts.
-Other financially responsible choices could include building your emergency fund, upping your retirement contributions, or even saving for your child’s college education.
+Other financially responsible choices could include building your emergency fund, upping your retirement contributions or even saving for your child’s college education.